-land use? ctimate? population? nearest from date of field work - writing Sedimentary, pyroclastic, and igneous rocks ranging in age from Middle Jurassic to Late Oligocene are exposed in the Skinner as shown in Figure 2 include Peaks quadrangle.
-These rocks consist of the Arapien Shale, North Horn, Flagstaff, Colton, Green River, and Goldens Ranch Formations, and two igneous intrusions.
-Unconsolidated lacustrine, fluvial, deposits colluvial, alluvial fan, and mass-movement sediments ranging in age from Late Tertiary to Recent were mapped in addition to the bedrock units.
+Sedimentary, pyroclastic, and igneous rocks, ranging in age from Middle Jurassic to Late Oligocene, are exposed in the Skinner Peaks quadrangle.
+These rocks consist of the Arapien Shale, North Horn, Flagstaff, Colton, Green River, and Goldens Ranch Formations, and two igneous intrusions.)
+Unconsolidated lacustrine, fluvial, deposits ?
+The colluvial, alluvial fan, and mass-movement sediments ranging in age from Late Tertiary to Recent were mapped in addition to the bedrock units.